nb1002/recipe-matcher/README.md

 https://imgur.com/a/9XpYHsO

 Detailed Schema
-	-	Recipes will have id, name, serving, time, ingredients list, directions, image and recipe type.
+	-Recipes will have id, name, serving, time, ingredients list, directions, image and recipe type.
-	-	Users sign up for an account to be able to save or favorite recipes. email, password and name will be recorded.
+	-Users sign up for an account to be able to save or favorite recipes. email, password and name will be recorded.
 Users will be assigned id.
-	-	Ingredients will have ingredients id, name and counter.
+	-Ingredients will have ingredients id, name and counter.
 Counter will be used to determine which ingredients are the most popular.
-	-	IngInRecipe is a weak entity containing ingredientID and recipeID.
+	-IngInRecipe is a weak entity containing ingredientID and recipeID.
 It is to see which ingredient is used in what recipe.
 Amount used of each will also be recorded.
-	-	Type will have recipe type i.e vegan, gluten free, vegetarian, dairy free etc. Has Type and Description columns. (to be added later)
+	-Type will have recipe type i.e vegan, gluten free, vegetarian, dairy free etc. Has Type and Description columns. (to be added later)
-	-	RecipeType is a weak entity, containing type and recipe id.
+	-RecipeType is a weak entity, containing type and recipe id.
 Type will be assigned to each recipe according to its id.
 A recipe can have many types.  (to be added later)